Xilinx/xoclv2/doc/xrt.rst

 xsabin
 ------

-Each Alveo platform comes with its own xsabin.
+Each Alveo platform comes packaged with its own xsabin.
 The xsabin is trusted component of the platform.
 For format details refer to :ref:`xsabin/xclbin Container Format`. xsabin contains basic information like UUIDs, platform name and metadata in the form of device tree.
 See :ref:`Device Tree Usage` for details and example.